coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Required:

-- `arithmetic_operator` (String) The arithmetic operator to use on the alert. can be one of ["Avg" "Min" "Max" "Sum" "Count" "Percentile"]
+- `arithmetic_operator` (String) The arithmetic operator to use on the alert. can be one of ["Percentile" "Avg" "Min" "Max" "Sum" "Count"]
 - `metric_field` (String) The name of the metric field to alert on.
 - `sample_threshold_percentage` (Number) The metric value must cross the threshold within this percentage of the timeframe (sum and count arithmetic operators do not use this parameter since they aggregate over the entire requested timeframe), increments of 10, 0 <= value <= 100.
 - `threshold` (Number) The number of log threshold that is needed to trigger the alert.
 - `time_window` (String) The bounded time frame for the threshold to be occurred within, to trigger the alert.
-Can be one of ["1Min" "5Min" "10Min" "6H" "24H" "4H" "12H" "15Min" "20Min" "30Min" "1H" "2H"]
+Can be one of ["5Min" "10Min" "15Min" "20Min" "30Min" "1H" "4H" "6H" "24H" "1Min" "2H" "12H"]

 Optional: